 Most people that come back home after having lived abroad for the first time experience this as reverse culture shock.

 I remember the feeling I had when I came back after having lived abroad for the first ime in Argentina for 6 months.
 I had taken off the mask that I’d worn for my whole life and put on a new one.

 It was initially devastating to me coming back.
 I had changed dramatically over the past 6 months but not many of my friends had.
 Most people that have lived abroad or become expats relate to this pretty easily.

-Through travel and changing locations, we can try lots of different masks and refine those down into creating the mask we want to be at any given time.
+Through travel and changing locations or being location independent, we can try lots of different masks and refine those down into creating the mask we want to be at any given time.

 We’re the first generation with the ability to leverage our locations to create more meaningful lives.